-The Way To Her Heart
+The Way To Their Heart

 Rather than going to a restaurant, cook your significant other’s favorite meal at home for the two of you.
 It’s much more personal, and you can take your time to pop the question without working around a busy waiter’s schedule.
 Light some candles and set the table (with a white tablecloth, if that’s your kind of thing).
 If you want to build anticipation, wait until you’ve served dessert.
 If you want the meal to be a celebration, propose before you’ve sat down to eat.
-Either way, she’ll be thrilled – not to mention impressed with your culinary skills.
+Either way, they’ll be thrilled – not to mention impressed with your culinary skills.

 Your First Date, Revisited